 Some of the most popular types of loans used by wholesale or distribution companies include:

 Invoice factoring is another type of financing frequently used by distributors and wholesalers.
 Your lender will calculate your loan amount based on invoices that show how much your customers owe.
 It’s sometimes possible to get these loans within a matter of days, and interest rates are moderate.
 Credit does not have to be perfect for approval.

 Small business loans allow distributors and wholesalers to finance money over a long period of time.
 Interest rates often do not exceed 10 percent.
 With some loans, repayment terms may be as long as 20 years.
 Although they’re guaranteed by the federal government, you’ll still need to go through a private lender to obtain an SBA loan.

 Cash advances are an option for financial emergencies when funds can be repaid quickly.
 Interest is usually factored in over the span of a month or two as a set fee.
-Income is a main criteria banks will look at when you apply for an MCA, so you may get approved even with bad credit.
+Income is the main criteria banks will look at when you apply for an MCA, so you may get approved even with bad credit.

 The three biggest obstacles preventing your distribution/wholesale business from getting a loan are: